 - Sports Coach UK provides factsheets and resources for different impairments including: learning, hearing, physical (wheelchair and amputee) and visual.

 Tennis Foundation’s Coach Grant Scheme

 The Tennis Foundation’s Coach Grant Scheme provides grants up to a maximum of £200 for people with a disability who would like to gain a coaching qualification in tennis.
-To apply for a grant please complete the Coach Grant Scheme Application Form (for an accessible version of this document please click here) and return it to firstname.lastname@example.org.
+Applications for the next round of grants will be open again shortly – to register your interest email email@example.com.
+(Coach Grant Application Form 2018) (Click here for an accessible version of the Coach Grant Application form).

 How have people benefitted from a Tennis Foundation grant…

 Since receiving the grant Andrea has: